Publishing contract: Co-publishing agreement

-"In royalty payments, there’s a writers share and a publisher’s share.
-To make things easy, let’s say each share is worth 100%.
-So the writer has a pie chart of 100% and the publisher has a pie chart of 100%.
-If there are multiple writers on the track, then they will split the shares accordingly, 50/50 or 25/25/25/25 if there were 4 writers.
-After the writers share is calculated, you can calculate the publisher’s share or vice versa.
-A record label would usually own 100% of an artist’s publishing rights, but if you enter into a co-publishing deal, then the label would only get 50% of your publishing.
-To break it all down, if an artist negotiated a 50/50 split for publishing, and retains 100% of the writers share, then the artist would get half of the publisher’s share and 100% of the writers share.
-This would be equal to 75% of the total royalty payment.
-If you publish your own music, this means you get to keep 100% of your royalties..."
+Administration agreement

-(4) Administration Agreement ("Admin"): An administrative agreement takes place between a songwriter/publisher and an independent administrator, or between a writer/publisher and another music publisher.
+An administrative agreement ("admin") takes place between a songwriter/publisher and an independent administrator, or between a writer/publisher and another music publisher.
 In an "admin deal," the songwriter self-publishes and merely licenses songs to the music publisher for a term of years and for an agreed royalty split.
 Under this agreement, the music publisher simply administers and exploits the copyrights for another publisher/copyright owner.
 Only the most popular songwriters can even consider asking for an admin deal.
-Under this coveted arrangement, ownership of the copyright is usually not transferred to the administrator.
+Under this arrangement, ownership of the copyright is usually not transferred to the administrator.
 Instead, the music publisher gets 10-20% of the gross royalties received from administering and exploiting the songs for a certain period of time and for a certain territory.

+Collection agreement

-(5) Collection Agreement: A collection agreement is like an admin deal where the writer retains the copyrights, except that the publisher does not perform exploitation functions; like an accountant or business manager, it merely collects and disburses available royalty income.
+A collection agreement is similar to an admin deal where the writer retains the copyrights, except that the publisher does not perform exploitation functions.
+Like an accountant or business manager, it merely collects and disburses available royalty income.